dtl184/liberox-evals/README.md

 }
 ```

-This tells us **what part of the task failed**.

 For a multi-step task, the script can distinguish between cases such as:

 * failing on the first subgoal
 * successfully completing earlier subgoals but failing later
 * briefly satisfying a goal and then undoing it

-These labels come directly from the simulator and do not depend on visual interpretation.

 ## 2. Optionally sample failures for VLM analysis